 The strategic position of the British and German navies in Europe remained the same throughout the First World War.
 Other than occasional forays to test the mettle of the Royal Navy the powerful German High Seas Fleet stayed in its cluster of bases on Germany’s short strip of north facing North Sea coast, while Germany’s submarines and surface raiders attempted to disrupt Britain’s trade across the world.
 The Action north of the Dogger Bank on 24th January 1915 was one such foray and followed the series of raids on English northern coastal towns.

-The Action was essentially a ‘Stern Chase’, the British pursuing the Germans, with the ships of each side going ‘flat out’ for much of the time.
+The battle was essentially a ‘Stern Chase’, the British pursuing the Germans, with the ships of each side going ‘flat out’ for much of the time.

 Dramatic improvements in their design and manufacture at the end of the 19th and beginning of the 20th Centuries enabled naval guns to deliver an immense explosive shell more frequently, accurately and over a greater distance than before.